-- 23. A person may only use an NSC Range with the prior permission of the Range Office.
-The allocation of range space by the Range Office constitutes permission for any use that does not require the consent of the CE. - 24.
+- 22. A person may only use an NSC Range with prior permission.
+The allocation of range space by NSC constitutes permission for any use that does not require the consent of the CE. - 23.
 Only NRA members, previously agreed commercial customers and members of organisations affiliated to the NRA may use the NSC Ranges (other than the Clay Target Ranges).
-Affiliated Members may also use the Zero Range on the day of, and the day preceding, an authorised range booking on Stickledown, Century or Short Siberia Ranges made by their affiliated organisation. - 25.
-All users of NSC ranges must be in possession of a current Shooter's Certification Card issued by the NRA, or be supervised on a one-to-one basis by the holder of such a card (this does not apply to suspended card holders).
+Affiliated Members may also use the Zero Range on the day of, and the day preceding, an authorised range booking on Stickledown, Century or Short Siberia Ranges made by their affiliated organisation. - 24.
+All users of NSC ranges (other than Clay Target Ranges) must be in possession of a current Shooter's Certification Card issued by the NRA, or be supervised on a one-to-one basis by the holder of such a card (this does not apply to suspended card holders).
 The card must be valid for all the firearms that the user intends to fire.
 ROs are required to produce their SCC when signing on to the range.
 All shooters are to present their SCC on request.
-ROs are responsible for ensuring that all members of their group comply. - 26.
-No shooting is permitted other than on approved ranges, except with the permission of the CE. - 27.
+ROs are responsible for ensuring that all members of their group comply. - 25.
+No shooting is permitted other than on approved ranges, except with the permission of the CE. - 26.
 Shooters must only use the targets and the distances allocated to them by the Range Office.
-Any concerns or queries in connection with the targets provided must be reported to the Range Office before firing commences. - 28.
-A firer whose equipment (including firearms) or dress is thought inappropriate or likely to bring the Association into disrepute may be instructed to withdraw from the range by the RO or NSC staff. - 29.
-When shooting static and in echelon, all shooters are to wear clothing which ensures that they are visible to other shooters at greater distances. - 30.
-Shooters are to ensure that they have an effective means of communication prior to commencing shooting. - 31.
-Shooters are not to leave the firing point with a loaded/ready firearm under any circumstances.
+Any concerns or queries in connection with the targets provided must be reported to the Range Office before firing commences. - 27.
+A firer whose equipment (including firearms) or dress is thought inappropriate or likely to bring the Association into disrepute may be instructed to withdraw from the range by the RO or NSC staff. - 28.
+When shooting static and in echelon, all shooters are to wear clothing which ensures that they are visible to other shooters at greater distances. - 29.
+Shooters are to ensure that they have an effective means of communication prior to commencing shooting. - 30.
+Shooters are not to leave the firing point with a loaded/uncleared firearm under any circumstances. - 31.
+Home Office Approval conditions require Approved clubs, of which the NRA itself is one, to maintain a record of members' attendance and of the firearms used.
+Individual NRA members are required by the Obligations of Membership published in the NRA Handbook, and by this range regulation, to enter their activity in the NRA membership database, either directly via the member's login or by completing and handing in a record slip in the Range Office.
+Para 44 below applies when a group of individual members share a target booking, thus there is a responsibility on the RO to ensure compliance in that situation.
+Range users operating with a HOA club other than the NRA should follow the procedure set out by their club.